FC Barcelona: Visca Barça!

 FC Barcelona Players and Manager

-Cruyff, Maradona, Ronaldo and Ronaldinho have all won the hallowed crimson and blue shirt in seasons past, collecting plenty of trophies en route, but today's squad certainly boasts some illustrious players too.
-None of course more impressive than the peerless Lionel Messi, who in 2014 surpassed Telmo Zarra's near fifty record of 251 all time goals in top flight Spanish football... and he's still going strong!
-The captain Andres Iniesta is of course one of the most feted midfielders in living memory, whilst in recent years the team has also added the much-hyped Brazilian star, Neymar to the squad, as well as the controversial but brilliant Luis Suarez.
-The complete Barca FC squad for 2016/2017 looks like this:
+Cruyff, Maradona, Ronaldo and Ronaldinho have all won the hallowed crimson and blue shirt in seasons past, collecting plenty of trophies en route, but today’s squad certainly boasts some illustrious players too.
+None of course more impressive than the peerless Lionel Messi, who in 2014 surpassed Telmo Zarra’s near fifty record of 251 all time goals in top flight Spanish football… and he’s still going strong!
+In recent years the team has also added the much-hyped Brazilian star, Neymar to the squad (now sadly departed), as well as the controversial but brilliant Luis Suarez.

 Buying Tickets for Barcelona FC Matches